cortezaproject/corteza-docs/CONTRIBUTING.md

 - Make commits of logical units.
 - Make sure your commit messages are in the proper format (see below).
 - Push your changes to a topic branch in your fork of the repository.
-- Make sure the tests pass, and add any new tests as appropriate.
+- Make sure the tests pass and add any new tests as appropriate.
 - Submit a pull request to the original repository.

 Thanks for your contributions!